willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ## HMD Connectivity Issues

 ### My computer does not have an HDMI port
-If your computer does not have an HDMI port, but does have a DisplayPort (DP), mini DisplayPort (miniDP) or USB Type-C (USB-C) port for outputting video, you may need to use a [supported adapter](recommended-adapters-for-windows-mixed-reality-capable-pcs.md).
+If your computer does not have an HDMI port but does have a DisplayPort (DP), mini DisplayPort (miniDP) or USB Type-C (USB-C) port for outputting video, you may need to use a [supported adapter](recommended-adapters-for-windows-mixed-reality-capable-pcs.md).

 ### Can I use USB or HDMI extension cables with Windows Mixed Reality headsets?
 Windows Mixed Reality headsets do not officially support the use of USB or HDMI extension cables.
 Using these cables may significantly impact your Mixed Reality experience because of variances in resulting signal integrity and bus power between your PC's USB controller and the Mixed Reality headset.

-If you're running into any of the following symptoms while using Windows Mixed Reality, try your headset without any extension cables to see if the symptoms persist:
-* Headset displays briefly show a blue screen and then turn black and Mixed Reality Portal restarts, or completely de-enumerates during use
-* Headset audio cuts out during use or becomes glitchy
-* Headset flickers between black and the correct display
+If the headset display briefly shows a blue screen and then turn black and Mixed Reality Portal restarts or completely de-enumerates during use, or if the headset audio cuts out or becomes glitchy, or if the headset flickers between black and the correct display, try using your headset without extension cables.

 ### I am getting a "Check your display cable" error